marcelotduarte/cx_Freeze/doc/src/setup_script.rst

-     - list containing files to be copied to the target directory; it is expected that this list will contain strings or 2-tuples for the source and destination; the source can be a file or a directory (in which case the tree is copied except for .svn and CVS directories); the target must not be an absolute path
+     - list containing files to be copied to the target directory; it is expected that this list will contain strings or 2-tuples for the source and destination; the source can be a file or a directory (in which case the tree is copied except for .git, .svn and CVS directories);
+       the target must not be an absolute path
    * - .. option:: zip_includes
      - list containing files to be included in the zip file directory; it is expected that this list will contain strings or 2-tuples for the source